precimed/python_convert/README.md

                         scores
     diff-mat            Compare two .mat files with logpvec, zvec and nvec, and report the differences.
+    neff                generate N column from NCASE and NCONTROL, as 4 / (1 /
+                        NCASE + 1 / NCONTROL)

 optional arguments:
   -h, --help            show this help message and exit